Integrate Prisma Cloud with Cortex XSOAR

 Enable the Cortex XSOAR Integration on Prisma Cloud

 Set up Cortex XSOAR as an external integration on Prisma Cloud.
-If you have a firewall or cloud Network Security Group between the internet and Cortex XSOAR, you must whitelist the NAT Gateway IP Addresses for Prisma Cloud to enable the connection to Prisma Cloud.
+If you have a firewall or cloud Network Security Group between the internet and Cortex XSOAR, you must add the NAT Gateway IP Addresses for Prisma Cloud to the allow list and enable the connection to Prisma Cloud.

 For the push-based integration, you must use Cortex XSOAR version 5.0.0 and content release version 19.10.2 or later.

 - Log in to Prisma Cloud and select.SettingsIntegrations+Add New

 - Enter yourCortex XSOAR Instance FQDN/IPaddress.If you are adding a Cortex XSOAR instance that is part of a multi-tenant deployment, enter the tenant URL without the protocol (http or https).